-Many Simpson Strong-Tie connectors have been designed and tested for use with specific types and sizes of fasteners.
+Many Simpson Strong-Tie® connectors have been designed and tested for use with specific types and sizes of fasteners.
 The specified quantity, type and size of fastener must be installed in the correct holes on the connector to achieve published loads.
 Other factors, such as fastener material and finish, are also important.
 Incorrect fastener selection or installation can compromise connector performance and could lead to failure.
-For more information about fasteners, see our Fastening Systems catalog at strongtie.com or access our Fastener Finder software at strongtie.com/software.
+For more information about fasteners, see our Fastening Systems catalog at strongtie.com or access our Fastener Finder software at go.strongtie.com/ fastenerfinder.

-The Simpson Strong-Tie® Strong-Drive® SD Connector screw is the only screw approved for use with our connectors.
+The Simpson Strong-Tie Strong-Drive® SD Connector screw is the only screw approved for use with our connectors.
 Consult the current Simpson Strong-Tie Wood Construction Connectors catalog for complete fastener and fastening requirements.
+For information on connector fasteners, see go.strongtie.com/sd.